syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Fixed-Hint-Position.md

 ---
 layout: post
-title: Syncfusion TextInputLayout Hint Position
+title: Syncfusion text input layout hint position
 description: It describes that the hint position for text input layout can be fixed always at the top by setting the IsHintAlwaysFloated property.
 platform: xamarin
 control: SfTextInputLayout
 documentation: ug
 ---

-# Hint position
+# Fixed hint position

 Hint label for the text input layout can be fixed always at the top position.
-This helps the user to make the hint label floating even if the assistive elements are not focused.
+This helps the user to make the hint label floating even if the input view are not focused.
 It can be enabled by setting the `IsHintAlwaysFloated`.
-This supports for all the container type in input text layout.

 >**NOTE**
 The default value of `IsHintAlwaysFloated` is `false`.